Firelights99/firelightsygo/README.md

 1. Ensure all files are committed to Git
 2. Push to GitHub repository: `git push origin main`
 3. GitHub Actions will automatically deploy
-4. Monitor deployment status in GitHub Actions tab
+4. Monitor deployment status in the GitHub Actions tab

 ### Updating GitHub Repository